 Therapeutic interventions work best against addictions.
 Psychological therapies are designed in a way that helps you identify your emotions and work on the feelings that are hurting.

-- CBT (cognitive behavioral therapy) – It helps best as it helps to identify triggers, recognize and change the risky patterns and behaviors.
+- CBT (cognitive behavioural therapy) helps best as it helps to identify triggers, recognize and change the risky patterns and behaviours.
 It helps with replacing the attitudes and thoughts with different engagements.
 Non-sexual acts can be introduced in order to desensitize oneself when confronted with a similar situation.

 Family therapy, couples therapy, and exposure to some other therapies that involve external factors like family members, objects, places can be used for betterment and often prove to be successful for some.

-- Distractions and replacement – Identify your set of interests and passions and plan accordingly.
+Identify your set of interests and passions and plan accordingly.
 Whenever you come across a trigger of arousal, try to distract yourself from the scheduled activity.
-You can even replace unhealthy behavior with some healthier patterns and interests.
+You can even replace unhealthy behaviour with some healthier patterns and interests.
 Later, reward yourself for that with a small treat.

 Track your progress.
 Make a journal where you write down your predictions and actions.
 Once you see that you can control it once, it will slowly give you the motivation to continue and reduce the symptoms gradually.

 When you exercise, a happy hormone called endorphin is released in the brain, making you feel contented, comfortable, and satisfied.
 The same hormone is released when one engages in actions of addiction.
 So it is better to replace it with exercise.

 After knowing the symptoms, causes, and treatment for sex addiction, it is also important to remember that where there is a will, there is a way.
 Everything is possible when you have the baseline of wanting to help yourself out.
 Sex addiction is harmful for many reasons, but it is curable, and one can get back to leading everyday life again.
 Motivate yourself and reach out for help well in time.